slightknack/slightknack.dev/content/blog/inversion.md

 This ordering requires that our code call the state machine with `R` and `S` in the right order!
 Unlike the case where there was only one callback we were lifting, we're now faced with a choice to make.
 How do we represent an object, with some state, with different ways to call it depending on the state it's in?

-If we push this deeper, we stumble upon some beautiful symmetries: actors are a generalization of closures, the purpose of protocols (as in clojure), type-state programming, the sequencing of algebraic effects, and so on.
-I am biased.
+If we push this deeper, we stumble upon some beautiful symmetries: actors are a generalization of closures, the purpose of protocols ([as in clojure](https://clojure.org/reference/protocols)), [type-state programming](https://cliffle.com/blog/rust-typestate/), the sequencing of algebraic effects, and so on.

-TODO: introduce algebraic effects, wrap things up.
+I hate to end on a cliff-hanger, but I would like to get this piece published, as it's been sitting on my disk for about a month.
+In the next post, we will relate inversions of control to Algebraic Effects in Affetto.
+Stay tuned!